Who is Lucio Corsi? Meet Italy’s Eurovision 2025 contestant

 Corsi is representing Eurovision with the song “Volevo Essere Un Duro”, which is also the title of his new LP.

-While he is performing in the first semi-final on Tuesday (13 May), Italy’s status as one of the “Big Five” countries means he has an automatic place in the Grand Final on Saturday 17 May.
+While he performed in the first semi-final on Tuesday (13 May), Italy’s status as one of the “Big Five” countries means he has an automatic place in the Grand Final on Saturday 17 May.

 Italy has won the Eurovision Song Contest three times and finished in the top 10 in 11 of the last 13 contests between 2011 to 2024.
 This included second place for “Madness of Love” by Raphael Gualazzi in 2011, and “Soldi” by Mahmood in 2019.
 The country’s most recent win was in 2021 with the rock band Maneskin and their song “Zitti e Buoni”.